MobilePayDev/MobilePay-Online/README.md

   'PublicKeyId': 263012
 }
 ```
-The EncryptedCardData is encrypted according to the OAEP padding scheme.
+The EncryptedCardData is encrypted according to this OAEP algorithm&padding scheme: RSA/NONE/OAEPWithSHA256AndMGF1Padding .
 Once decrypted, you´ll see:
 {
   "encryptedCardData": {
     "cardNumber": "1234567812345678",